-Welcome to Canada’s far west (best) coast
+Welcome to Canada’s far west coast,

-The regions covered on this website also include the idyllic southern and northern Gulf Islands, the mazy waterways of Discovery Passage and Queen Charlotte Strait, and a sizable chunk of the B.C. mainland’s fjord-like coastline, including the Great Bear Rainforest.
+The exposed top of a submerged mountain range, the Island stretches for 460km/285mi from charmingly sophisticated Victoria in the southwest to Cape Scott’s windswept beaches and rugged headlands at its northern tip.
+The regions covered in these pages also includes the idyllic southern and northern Gulf Islands, the mazy waterways of Discovery Passage and Queen Charlotte Strait, and a sizable chunk of the B.C. mainland’s ord-like coastline, including the Great Bear Rainforest.

 Enjoy leisurely roadtrips and offshore outings with the whole family.
 Or set the GPS for off-the-grid adventure.
 The friendly, knowledgeable staff at Visitor Centres across the Island can help with advice, brochures, maps and free wireless services.

 This is a sea-to-sky land of extremes, natural and cultural, where modern creature comforts co-exist with the living traditions of First Nations’ peoples who have resided here for millennia (at least 13,200 years according to a 2015 archeological find on Calvert Island).
 Experience the cultures of the Coast Salish (South Island), Nuu-chah-nulth (west coast) and Kwakwaka’wakw (North Island) through their art, cultural presentations, adventure experiences and interpretive centres.
 Learn about the reclaimed Potlatch, watch carvers and dancers in action, embark on wildlife tours with storytelling guides, and book stays in First Nation resorts.